papicella/RTIWeb/README.md

 RTI*Web is a purpose build application to query RTI4T events in real time as thier hit Greenplum.
 This tool could be used for other databases as it's uses generic JDBC code BUT has only been tested with Greenplum.
-OOTB it has reports around handset usage, operating system usage, dropped calls, interface counts, 2g/3g/4g traffic etc. It is NOT a graphical interface, it is meant to demonstrate querying data in real time as it hits greenplum to show how quickly we can query RTI events.
+OOTB it has reports around handset usage, operating system usage, dropped calls, interface counts, 2g/3g/4g traffic etc. It is NOT a graphical interface, it is meant to demonstrate querying data in real time as it hits Greenplum to show how quickly we can query RTI events.

 In order toq uery data in real time Greenplum needs to have partitions setup which host the most recent data.
 It's best to have around 1 - 2 hours of data to provide meaningful reports with.
 Queries should execute in under 2 seconds regardless of how